justin-ham61/SmartBulbController/README.md

 Device was designed with Fusion and prototype was printed using an Ender 3 Pro 3D Printer.

 ![Device Render](https://github.com/justin-ham61/SmartBulbController/blob/main/images/Case-Render.jpg)

+## OLED Display
+- Menu
+    - List of all bulbs and a dedicated "Reset" command for the ESP32 microcontroller.
+        - Although the firmware has auto update for dynamic IP assignment, it may have issue updating to the most recent IP address of the bulb.
+        - The reset button can be used to restart the device and connect to the new IP.
+- Bulbs show the current state of the bulb
+    - On
+    - Off
+    - Error (Exclamation icon)
+- Changing the brightness will show the current brightness as a progress bar.

 ## Inputs
 - 2 Rotary Encoders